Bahmni/bahmni-reports/README.md

 3. Deploy the WAR file in `target/bahmnireports.war`

-# For developers : How to run integration tests
+# Running Integration tests

-There are two ways to run integration tests:

-**Option 1: (The recommended one)**

-The configuration should be created as part of the test-compile phase and this will also test their local mysql connect.

-    Run: ./mvnw -DskipDump=false -DskipConfig=false clean install

-**Option 2: (The properties can be forcefully created by running the shell)**

-   1. Run `scripts/create_configuration.sh` to create the properties file required to run integration tests.
-The file created at `$HOME/.bahmni-reports/bahmni-reports-test.properties` comes with default values.

-   2. Install MySQL client and server in your machine.
+   1. Install MySQL client and server in your machine.
 If you already have a MySQL server available make sure that the user has the privileges to dump the database.

-   3. Change `openmrs.url` in the properties file to set the host and port of the MySQL server.

-   4. Change `openmrs.username` to set the database user.

-   5. Change `openmrs.password` to set the database user password

-   6. Run `./mvnw clean install -DskipDump=false` to build your changes and run integration tests.
-If you are using an IDE you can directly run a specific integration test.
+   2. Run: `./mvnw -DskipDump=false -DskipConfig=false clean package` (note this would trigger `scripts/create_configuration.sh` as part of test-compile and create respective test properties under `$HOME/.bahmni-reports/bahmni-reports-test.properties`.
+You can also explicitly run `scripts/create_configuration.sh` to create the properties (incase if you are using IDE to run the test)
+   3. This should trigger all the tests including integration (it assumes jdbc:mysql://localhost:3306/reports_integration_tests as the DB URL)

 **Note:**